That-Highschooler-In-A-Sweet-Basement/That-Highschooler-In-A-Sweet-Basement/README.md

 - I did some Lua programming as a kid for Roblox and have dabbled in c# in Unity Game Engine.
 - I can also do ROBOTC for VEX Robotics Systems and have used simulink For VEX Competitions (Lead Programmer at School)
 - I also did a co-op with Lead cad designer and created virtual representation of the years robot.
 (In Simulink) (CAD software was AutoDesk_Inventor)
+- (please note any code provided is vulnerable to hacking, i just try to get things to work)
-- Love to learn extremely complicated stuff.
+- I Love to learn extremely complicated stuff.
 Please confuse me with suggestions and example code of your own.
-- (please note that any code provided is very likely to be unsecure against hacking, i just try to get things to work)
-- No code will be uploaded with malicious content i.e. Virus/keylogger etc. .
-I want others to learn from a safe, open source environment.

 <!---
 That-Highschooler-In-A-Sweet-Basement/That-Highschooler-In-A-Sweet-Basement is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.